Irrigation is important for Greeley's agriculture.

 The beef processing plants and feedlots also needed workers.

 Monfort Beef hired many Mexican workers from the sugar beet fields.
-Other companies have bought the plant, but the plant still hireds immigrant workers.
-Today many workers are refuggees from Somalia and Burma (Mynamar).
+Other companies have bought the plant, but the plant still hires immigrant workers.
+Today many workers are refugees from Somalia and Burma (Myanmar).

 Today agriculture is still important to Greeley.